PanosKatsaras/ASP.NETCore-Quiz/README.md

 This project is an ASP.NET Core (MVC) Quiz application with SQL Server Database Connection,

-CRUD Operations and Register/login with email and password credentials.
+CRUD Operations and Register/Login with Email and Password credentials.

 You can Create/Edit/Delete only if you are Registered User.